Elijahscriptdev/Health_Counsel_Api/README.md

   ```

 ### Create appointments
-  Returns a json data of the created measurements
+  Returns a json data of the created appointments

 * **URL**
   /appointments